PlaceBasedCarbonCalculator/build/README.md

 1. GeoJSON files of map data (used below)
 1. PMTiles files produced from one of more the GeoJSON files.
 These are the main format used for maps on the Carbon & Place website.
 1. Zipped folders of JSON files.
-These JSON files typically provide data form the popup reports in the Carbon & Place website.
+These JSON files typically provide data for the popup reports in the Carbon & Place website.
 1. Zipped folders of bulk data.
 These provide data in common formats such as CSV and are intended for publication on the [Data page](https://www.carbon.place/data/) of the Carbon & Place website.